google/ground-platform/docs/index.md

-*   **Civic Engagement**: Ground can enhance civic participation by equipping policy makers, community groups, and institutions with the data they need to assess political sentiment and enact change.
+*   **Civic Engagement**: Ground can enhance civic participation by equipping policy makers, community groups, and institutions with the data they need to assess public sentiment and enact change.
 Civic organizations can use Ground to facilitate civic engagement, poll citizenry, and analyze the political landscape.